qryxip/snowchains/README.md

 Works on
 - [x] Linux
-- [x] Windows (Use winpty when you input Username and Password if you are using mintty.)
+- [x] Windows (If you are using mintty, use winpty when you login.)
 - [ ] OS X (Probably works.)

 ## Instrallation